• mollify •

 Notes: Today's Good Word comes with a complete complement of derivations.
 Those who mollify are mollifiers who engage in the mollification of those who are mollifiable, speaking to them in soothing, mollient tones.

 Word History: Today's Good Word is a slight modification of Old French mollifier, the French modification of Latin mollificare "to make soft, mollify".
 The Latin verb was created from mollis "soft" + a variation of facere "to make".
 The root of mollis also turns up in emollient, a softener, and mollusk, the hard-shelled sea creature with the soft, edible innards.
-That root was originally mol-/mel- with an E-variant that turned into words meaning "grind", for example, English mill and meal, the softened grain product that goes into bread-making.
+Portuguese mole, Italian molle, Romanian moale, and French mou all mean "soft" and all are reflexes of Latin mollis.
+That root was originally PIE mol-/mel- with an E-variant that turned into words meaning "grind", for example, English mill and meal, the grain product that goes into bread making.
 Milling grain apparently was originally seen as softening it for cooking.
-With different suffixes, it drifted away to various other concepts of softness, such as English melt and Russian molodoi "young".
-(Let us mollify any fears Husain Mustfa might have about our thanking him by saying, "Thank you," for suggesting today's Good Word.)
+With different suffixes, the PIE word drifted away to various other concepts of softness, such as English melt and Russian molodoi "young".
+(Let us mollify any fears Husain Mustfa might have about our recognizing his contribution by saying, "Thank you," for suggesting today's Good Word.)